 \subsection{Dataset}

-We use the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} and the Extrasolar Planets Encyclopedia\footnote{\url{https://exoplanet.eu/}} to extract the data of exoplanets\footnote{The data was last extracted on March 22, 2022.}.
+We use the NASA Exoplanet Archive\footnote{\url{https://exoplanetarchive.ipac.caltech.edu/}} and the Extrasolar Planets Encyclopedia\footnote{\url{http://exoplanet.eu/}} to extract the data of exoplanets\footnote{The data was last extracted on March 22, 2022.}.
 These two catalogs are comprehensive, up-to-date, and available to the public, and also provide access to relevant publications \citep{2011epsc.conf....3S,2013PASP..125..989A}.
-There are 762 confirmed exoplanets with reported physical parameters, including the orbital period ($P$) and eccentricity ($E$), planetary mass ($M_{p}$) and radius ($R_{p}$), and the stellar mass ($M_{s}$), radius ($R_{s}$), metallicity ($Met$), and effective temperature ($T_{\text{eff}}$).
+There are 762 confirmed exoplanets with reported physical parameters, including the orbital period ($P$) and eccentricity ($e$), planetary mass ($M_{p}$) and radius ($R_{p}$), and the stellar mass ($M_{s}$), radius ($R_{s}$), metallicity (Fe/H), and effective temperature ($T_{\text{eff}}$).
 Note that exoplanets with only a minimum mass are not considered.
 Among these 762 exoplanets, six have been discovered by the radial velocity method, and each of the imaging and transit timing variation methods has identified only one exoplanet.
 In general, most exoplanets have been discovered by observing the slight decrease in brightness of the host star caused by the transit of a planet in front of it.
 Using NASA's Planetary Fact Sheet\footnote{\url{https://nssdc.gsfc.nasa.gov/planetary/factsheet/}}, we add the eight Solar System planets to the sample.
 Overall, the dataset contains 770 planets.
-Fig.~\ref{fig1} shows the radius of planets plotted as a function of mass and orbital period.
-It is separated into four groups based on detection methods: transit (black circles), radial velocity (red squares), transit timing variations (red diamond), and imaging (red triangle).
-Red stars show the Solar System's planets.
-Distributions of cold-hydrogen and Earth-like rocky (32.5\% Fe+67.5\% MgSiO3) planets are illustrated by blue and green dashed lines, respectively.
-The black and crimson lines also show the planets consist of pure iron (100\% Fe) and pure rock (100\% MgSiO3), respectively \citep{2010ApJ...712L..73M,2014ApJS..215...21B}.
+Fig.~\ref{fig1} shows the radius of planets plotted as a function of mass and color coded by orbital period.
+It is separated into four groups based on detection methods: transit, radial velocity, transit timing variation, and imaging.
+Distributions of cold-hydrogen, Earth-like rocky (32.5\% Fe+67.5\% MgSiO3), pure-iron (100\% Fe), and pure-rock (100\% MgSiO3) planets are also illustrated \citep{2010ApJ...712L..73M,2014ApJS..215...21B}.
 We should note that, like other observational datasets, our sample is also affected by detection biases.
 A dataset containing planets whose radius and mass have been measured suffers from the detection limits of both radial velocity and transit methods.
 Thus, it is impossible to draw a reliable conclusion about the occurrence of planets using our dataset.